Jacques Julliard

-Jacques Julliard (born 4 March 1933) is a French historian, columnist and essayist, and a former union leader.
-He is the author of numerous books.
+Jacques Julliard (4 March 1933 – 8 September 2023) was a French historian, columnist and essayist, and a union leader.
+He was the author of numerous books.

 Life

 Early years

 Jacques Julliard was born on 4 March 1933 in Brénod, Ain.
 His father and grandfather had both been mayors of the village where he was born.

-He prepared (khâgne) for entrance to an École normale supérieure at the Lycée du Parc in Lyon, where he was influenced by two teachers close to Emmanuel Mounier.

-He was admitted to the École normale supérieure in 1954 to study German, but changed over to History.

-He passed his agrégation (teaching qualification) and after military service in Algeria became a secondary school teacher.
+Julliard prepared (khâgne) for entrance to an École normale supérieure at the Lycée du Parc in Lyon, where he was influenced by two teachers close to Emmanuel Mounier.
+He was admitted to the École normale supérieure in 1954 to study German, but changed over to history.
+Julliard passed his agrégation (teaching qualification) and after military service in Algeria became a secondary school teacher.

 Union leader

 Julliard was vice president of National Union of Students of France (UNEF: Union Nationale des Étudiants de France) from 1955 to 1956.

 From 1962 to 1970, and again from 1972 to 1977 he was a member of the national office of the General Union of National Education (SGEN: Syndicat général de l'Éducation nationale) of the French Confederation of Christian Workers (CFTC: Confédération française des travailleurs chrétiens).

 From 1973 to 1976 he was a member of the confederate office of the French Democratic Confederation of Labour (CFDT: Confédération française démocratique du travail).